Ed Ewasiuk: Provincial politics

 In the 1986 Alberta general election, Ewasiuk stood for MLA as a New Democrat in the northeast riding of Edmonton-Beverly.
 He won easily, garnering almost 60% of the vote, in an NDP sweep of Edmonton under Ray Martin's leadership.
 He defeated powerful PC Cabinet minister Bill Diachuk.
 In City Hall and Legislature, Ewasiuk gained a reputation as a devout advocate of workers' rights and reducing poverty.

 In the 1989 Alberta general election, Ewasiuk was re-elected with 50% of the vote.
 He was defeated in the 1993 Alberta general election by Julius Yankowsky in the new electoral district of Edmonton-Beverly-Belmont after his old electoral district of Edmonton-Beverly was redistributed.

-Late life and legacy
+Later life and legacy

 Ewasiuk died suddenly at his home in Edmonton in 2006.
 In 2007, a memorial bench for Ewasiuk was unveiled by the NDP and the CEP union facing Edmonton City Hall.